What is a Grant of Letters of Administration

 Find out the documents you need to prepare and the steps to file for a Grant of Letters of Administration.

-File the supporting documents
+File the further supporting documents

-After filing the application, you will need to file the supporting documents.
+After filing the application, you will need to file the further supporting documents.
 If your submissions are in order, the court may grant the application without a hearing.

 You may need to attend court in some cases, for example if your documents are incomplete.

-Extract the grant
+Issuance of the grant

 File an application, if needed